zoetrope69/microclicker/README.md

-# microclicker
+# micro:clicker

-_🔎🖱️ use the bbc:microbit as a slide clicker_
+_🔎🖱️ use the bbc micro:bit as a slide clicker_

 *here's a vid of it working: https://youtu.be/3ho0ime_nwQ*